Scottish Country Dancing Dictionary

 A View Of The Valley (5x32J) 32 bar jig for five couples in a longwise set, Murrough Landon, 2019

-5- 8 1st and 3rd couples turn giving left hands and end facing their first corners.
+5- 8 1st and 3rd couples turn one and a half times giving left hands and end facing their third corners.

 9-24 Dance to Far Corners and Set.
 This is a five couple version of Dance to Each Corner and Set for three couples but only those dancing out to 1st and 5th places set.
-Those dancing out to 3rd place turn to face the other half of the set and immediately continue dancing in and round the opposite corner person.
-1st man and 3rd woman never reach the corners but just dance round the centre twice.
+Those dancing out to 3rd place turn to face the other half of the set, pulling right shoulder back, and immediately continue dancing in and round the opposite corner person.
+1st woman and 3rd man never reach the corners but just dance round the centre twice.

 25-26 1st and 3rd couples dance two bars of a right shoulder reel of four on the centre line.

-27-28 On meeting their partner 3rd and 1st couples turn once round with the right hand to end with 3rd man facing 5th man at the top, 3rd woman facing 4th woman and 1st man facing 4th man in 3rd place and 1st woman facing 2nd woman at the bottom.
+27-28 On meeting their partner 3rd and 1st couples half turn with the right hand to end in lines across, with 3rd man facing 5th man at the top, 3rd woman facing 4th woman and 1st man facing 4th man in 3rd place and 1st woman facing 2nd woman at the bottom.

 Dance Notes